-Enterprise Resource Planning (ERP) is useful for many businesses and many industries, from discrete manufacturing to aerospace & defense to medical devices to industrial manufacturing.
+Enterprise Resource Planning (ERP) is useful for many businesses and industries, from discrete manufacturing to aerospace and defense to medical devices and industrial manufacturing.

 ERP gives you a big-picture view of core business processes using a central database management system that can update information in real-time.
 Done right, ERP helps automate business functions to support your entire business and operational structure.

-With a good ERP system, you can improve your planning, manufacturing, and product delivery.
+You can improve your planning, manufacturing, and product delivery with a good ERP system.
 ERP can help your business improve its decision-making, be more efficient, and work more collaboratively.

 Ultimately, by increasing efficiency and helping your enterprise run more smoothly, ERP helps you reduce your costs and increase your productivity.

 Despite these many benefits, it is common for businesses to ask whether ERP systems are worth the investment.
 It takes time, money, and commitment to implement an ERP system.
 Here’s how you can determine if that investment will pay off for your business.